elhm88/Year-11-CS-Unit-8-2D-Arrays-Quiz-Magic-Square/README.md

 <br>

-Note that you solution must work for a 2D array of size n x n.
+Note that you solution must work for a 2D array of any size n x n.

 Note also that the 2D array will be a square.
 That is, it will have the same number of rows as columns, and all rows will be of the same length.